-On a budget and looking for some local spots that you–and maybe those summer guests crashing on your sofa–can explore?
+On a budget and looking for some local spots that you–and maybe those guests crashing on your sofa over the holidays–can explore?
 You're in luck: some of the best places to visit in Harlem also happen to be free.

 1. The Langston Hughes House